-Name Status Indication (Power) Off Power is off. • (Power) On Power is on.
-Off The wireless function is disabled.
-2.4GHz (Wireless 2.4GHz) Flashing The wireless function is enabled.
-The Router is working on 2.4GHz radio band.
-Off The wireless function is disabled.
-GHz (Wireless 5GHz) Flashing The wireless function is enabled.
-The Router is working on 5GHz radio band.
-Off There is no device linked to the corresponding port. ☐ (LAN 1-4) (Internet), On There is a device linked to the corresponding port but there is no activity.
+Name Status Indication U (Power) Off Power is off.
+On Power is on.
+(System) Flashing The Router is working properly. ✿ (System) On/Off The Router has a system error.
+Off The Wireless function is disabled. ∕≈(WLAN) Flashing The Wireless function is enabled.
+Off There is no device linked to the corresponding port. € (WAN), □ (LAN 1-4) On There is a device linked to the corresponding port but there is no activity.
 Flashing There is an active device linked to the corresponding port.
-(HCD) Off No storage device or printer is plugged into the USB port. ◆ (USB) On A storage device or printer has connected to the USB port.
 Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes. △ (WPS) On A wireless device has been successfully added to the network by WPS function.
+This process will last in the first 2 minutes. ⊖ (WPS) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.